ACTU calls for 'survival increase' in wages of seven per cent

 ACTU Secretary Sally McManus said low-paid workers had suffered the most under rising inflation.

-“A seven per cent pay increase is essential for minimum and award wage workers, who have suffered real wage cuts over the past two years,” Ms McManus said on Thursday.
+“A 7 per cent pay increase is essential for minimum and award wage workers, who have suffered real wage cuts over the past two years,” Ms McManus said on Thursday.

 “This increase is vital to help working people keep their heads above water.”